Degree Requirements

 Below is a brief overview of the program courses.
 Students must complete the following courses in sequence:

 Concepts and methods to identify consumer insights and social trends that affect communication strategy.
 Validity and reliability of research techniques will be emphasized as will legal and ethical considerations.
-This course will review best practices in qualitative and quantitative techniques, including laboratory, online, and market approaches.JOUR 8201: Factors Affecting Communication Strategy
+This course will review best practices in qualitative and quantitative techniques, including laboratory, online, and market approaches.JOUR 8201: Business Fundamentals for Strategic Communication

 Identification and analysis of issues that affect the development of communication strategy, coupled with background on how organizations develop strategic plans.
 Factors will be examined with a view to understanding their implications for the development of effective strategic planning.
-Attention will be given to both the analytic and predictive skills required in this area.JOUR 8202: Generation and Selection of Communication Strategies
+Attention will be given to both the analytic and predictive skills required in this area.JOUR 8202: Brand Management

 This is a class that will feel more like a workshop; purpose-built to provide a hands-on learning experience while developing a digital presence for a real-world brand.
 Starting with the why (business problem or opportunity), students will collaborate on a communication strategy that informs the what throughout the remainder of the class, including the creation of a website, content and ads - as well as becoming Google Analytics certified.
-At the end of the semester, each student will play a key role in presenting the digital strategy and work that came from it directly to the client, along with an articulation of the impact it made on the client’s communications and business goals.JOUR 8203: Integration of Communication Strategy Across Media
+At the end of the semester, each student will play a key role in presenting the digital strategy and work that came from it directly to the client, along with an articulation of the impact it made on the client’s communications and business goals.JOUR 8203: Writing and Planning for Converged Media

 An exploration of how communication strategies are integrated across media.
 The course will include the identification of all relevant stakeholders, points of media contact, audience segmentation, and the roles that each communication discipline can play in campaign development.
-It will also explore the relationships among media that underlie a successful communications campaign.JOUR 8205: Strategic Communication Cases and Campaigns
+It will also explore the relationships among media that underlie a successful communications campaign.JOUR 8212: Strategic Communication Leadership

 This course is designed to support the completion of an individual strategic communication campaign project demonstrating mastery of the entire curriculum in the M.A. in Strategic Communication.
 This project is completed by taking JOUR 8206 in the summer term.Supporting Courses (Electives)

-Students take six credits of graduate-level credits, generally courses designated as 5000-level courses and above.
-Recommended program electives are JOUR 8290: Strategic Communication Leadership: Theory and Practice, as well as JOUR 5252: Issue Management in Strategic Communication.
-Three of the six elective credits can be completed from departments outside of the Hubbard School and may be approved by the Director of Graduate Studies if the student can demonstrate how the course is applicable to them and the program. -
+Students take three credits of graduate-level credits, generally courses designated as 5000-level courses and above.
+Recommended program electives would be JOUR 5252: Issue Management in Strategic Communication or JOUR8290: Crisis Communication.
+These three elective credits can be completed from departments outside of the Hubbard School and may be approved by the Director of Graduate Studies if the student can demonstrate how the course is applicable to them and the program. -